Chinmay-92/Chinmay-92/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on awesome web and mobile applications
+- 🔭 I’m currently working on awesome web and mobile applications for businesses
 - 🌱 I’m currently learning nestJS and reactJS
-- 👯 I’m looking to collaborate on starting a new vlog channel on YouTube
+- 👯 I have started a new vlog channel on YouTube and uploading videos and shorts
 - 🤔 I worked as Cofounder and CTO in my startup [The Spot Ticketing UG](http://corporate.the-spot.online/)